jianmanlincjx/Ascend-Asccl/README.md

 # Training Asccl on Shengteng server

-This has enabled the training of asccl on Shengteng NPU.
+This has enabled the training of asccl on Ascend NPU.

 ## Requirements